 However, a neutral rug can have an equally large impact on a small space.
 “If you’re worried about tripping, go for a low-pile or kilim rug and use a thin felt or rubber rug pad to keep it in place,” she suggests.

 “A rug should encompass all the furniture, including the chairs—even when people are sitting in them,” Cheng notes.
 “Nobody wants to sit in an uneven chair when dining, so make sure you take this into account when purchasing a rug,” she warns.
 As a general rule, add 60 inches to the length and the width of your table to find a rug that will comfortably accommodate all your dining chairs.

-Another common mistake is hanging a chandelier too high above the table, reports Cheng.
-“A dining area is a more intimate space and you want the lighting to be about 3 feet above the tabletop or 6 feet off the floor,” advises the designer.
-“It will feel low when you’re installing it, but once it’s in place, it’ll all make sense.”
+Another common mistake is hanging a chandelier too high above the table, Cheng reports.
+“A dining area is a more intimate space and you want the lighting to be about three feet above the tabletop or six feet off the floor,” she adds.
+It will feel low when you’re installing it, but once it’s in place, it’ll all make sense.

 “Clients sometimes worry that getting a larger fixture will make the room feel cramped, but it actually makes everything feel more balanced and curated,” she explains.
-“If you’re worried about cramping the air space, look for the fixtures that are more linear.”
+If you’re worried about cramping the air space, look for fixtures that are more linear.

 “Also, don’t go too small,” the interior designer cautions.
 “A tiny bistro-style table in a small dining space will also make the room feel smaller,” she explains.
 “If you’re unsure about the size of a table, use blue tape and tape off the dimensions so you can get an idea as to how it will feel to walk around the tape and get into a chair.”